-Remember freelance writing is real work and requires a lot of skill and attention to detail.
+Remember, freelance writing is real work and requires a lot of skills and attention to detail.
 You should be compensated well for the work you do.
 Plus, you have to cover your own expenses, pay taxes and health insurance as well as save for your own retirement.

 Take into consideration factors like:

 - How long will it take you to write, research, and edit (Pro tip: Time yourself when you do free trial work and write guest posts to build your portfolio, so you have a good idea of how much time and effort goes into writing).

 - Whether you will be given a topic and outline or will need to come up with that yourself.